EwanBurnett/GDB-Tech-Test/ReadMe.md

-Technical Challenge for the 2023 Funded Game Development Bootcamp, Hosted by TheDeveloperAcademy.
+Technical Challenge for the 2023 Funded Game Development Bootcamp, Hosted by [The Developer Academy](https://thedeveloperacademy.com).

 This code is licensed under the MIT License.

+The [Google Test](https://github.com/google/googletest) library is used within this codebase for unit testing.

 ## Build Instructions
 ### Windows
 - Install CMake 3.12 or higher